-With the knowledge of a high abundance of clams on the Clatsop Beaches, exploratory digs were conducted at four beaches south of Tillamook Head.
-The 0 age class clams dominated the catch followed by the 2 year age class.
-This pattern would indicate that razor clams can have juvenile set on these beaches, but survival is limited.
-It should be noted that Oswald West Park had a high number of 1 year age class clams in 2001 which had a good conversion to 2 year clams (Table 4).
+In 2002, four areas south of Tillamook Head were explored for populations of clams and samples taken for age composition.
+Exploratory sampling sites were expanded in 2003 to include areas that had been noted by other individuals as previously being abundant with razor clams.
+This included a site north of the Clatsop beaches inside the Columbia River, known as Clatsop Spit.
+Table 4 details the observed age composition.
+The 2-year age class clams dominated the catch followed by the 0-age class.
+This pattern would indicate that razor clams can have juvenile set on these beaches, but survival is limited based upon environmental factors.
+It should be noted that Oswald West Park had a high number of 1-year age class clams in 2002, which had a good conversion to 2-year clams.

-2002 Commercial Fishery
+2003 Commercial Fishery

-The commercial fishery has been monitored since 1935, with the number of licensed diggers and catch recorded since 1947.
+The commercial fishery has been monitored since 1935, with the number of licensed diggers and recorded catch monitored since 1947.
 Commercial catches are sampled at processors for age and length frequencies as well as clams per pound averages.
-Documented landings (i.e. fish tickets) are then used with the sampled clams per pound averages to determine estimated total commercial harvest.
+Documented landings (i.e. fish tickets) are then used with the sampled clams per pound averages to determine estimated total number of clams in the commercial harvest.
 Required harvest logbooks are used to determine catch per area and yield per hour.

-The annual harvest and the number of permitted diggers tend to fluctuate with the abundance of clams available.
-A record high harvest of 1,900,000 clams occurred in 1952 and in 1983 the record low occurred of 1,000 clams.
-In 1976, 391 commercial diggers participated, the highest since 1954 when 430 diggers participated (Table 5).
+The annual harvest and the number of permitted diggers tend to fluctuate with the number of clams available for harvest.
+A record high harvest of 1,900,000 clams occurred in 1952 and in 1983 the record low occurred of 1,000 clams (Table 5).
+In 1976, 391 commercial diggers participated, the highest since 1954 when 430 diggers participated which was considerably smaller than the all-time high of 790 diggers in 1950.
 The commercial fishery accounts for less than 20% of the total harvest on average.
-In years of high clam abundance the percentage is higher and in years of low clam abundance the percentage is smaller.
-Commercial harvest age composition fluctuates annually, but the trend has changed little over time due to minimum size requirements (Table 5).
+In years of high clam abundance, the percentage is higher and in years of low clam abundance, the percentage is smaller.
+Commercial harvest age composition fluctuates annually, but the trend has changed little over time due to minimum size requirement of 3.75" established in 1972 (Table 6).

-The 2002 commercial harvest was 481,000 clams (89,250 pounds), well above the ten year average of 50,000 clams per year (Table 5).
-The 2002 commercial harvest was the 5th highest total on record and the highest since 1976 (717,000 clams) A total of 255 commercial harvesters were issued ODFW Shellfish Harvest Permits the highest since 1995, yet only 111 made commercial landings in 2002.
-Poor human consumptive markets for razor clams most likely contributed to the lack of participation.
-For those who did participate the average landing was 49 pounds per delivery.
-The majority of the commercially harvested clams came from Areas 2 and 3 (<75%).
-The age composition was 67% 1 year age class clams, 23% 2 year age class clams, 8% 0 age class clams, and less than 3% 3 year or older age class clams (Table 6).
+The 2003 Clatsop beach commercial harvest was 105,000 clams (22,066 pounds), well above the ten year average of 50,000 clams per year (Table 5).
+The 2003 commercial harvest accounted for 16% of the total annual razor clam harvest.
+As with the recreational fishery, the 2003 commercial harvest was confined to a three month harvest window due to closures for biological toxins.
+ODFW issued a total of 114 Shellfish Harvest Permits to commercial harvesters in 2003: 40 were certified to sell for human consumption and 74 were strictly bait harvesters.
+Out of the 114 commercial razor clam harvesters, only 55 (48%) made commercial landings, of which 34 (85% of those certified) landed for human consumption and 21 (28% of those permitted) landed for bait.
+Poor human consumptive markets for razor clams and noncompliance in landing requirements most likely contributed to the lack of landing participation.
+For those who did participate, the average landing was 43 pounds per delivery.
+Prices for human consumption clams ranged from \$1.50 to \$2.00 per pound while bait prices ranged from \$1.00 to \$1.65 per pound.
+The majority of the commercially harvested clams came from Areas 2 and 4 (<75%).
+The age composition was 15% 1 year age class clams, 46% 2 year age class clams, 28% 3 year age class clams, and less than 10% 4 year or older age class clams (Table 6).